Deep Learning Methods for Vessel Trajectory Prediction based on Recurrent Neural Networks: Experimental setup

 \subsection{Results: quantitative analysis}

-We use the $K$-fold cross validation procedure to evaluate the proposed methods on a limited data sample~\cite{Gareth2014}.
-In our experiments, we split the dataset composed of full trajectories in $K=5$ folds.
-For each split, one fold is used for testing, while the remaining four folds are used to fit and validate the model in the training phase.
-In this way, we can have complete and independent trajectories in each fold.
-Finally, we compute the average MAE over the five folds, obtaining the results shown in Table~\ref{tbl:compare}.
+We use the $K$-fold cross validation procedure to evaluate the proposed methods on a limited data sample~\cite{Hastie2009}.
+This method involves randomly dividing the set of trajectories into $K$ groups of approximately equal size.
+In our experiments, we split the dataset composed of $394$ full trajectories in $K=5$ folds.
+For each split, one fold is used for testing, while the remaining $K-1$ folds are used to fit and validate the model in the training phase.
+In this way, we can have complete and independent trajectories in each fold. \rev{The windowing procedure generates approximately \num{2400} samples of fixed-length input/target sequences in each fold.
+Note that the exact number of sample sequences varies with the length of the trajectories falling into a specific fold, which is variable, because the windowing procedure applied to the generic $i$-th trajectory generates $n_i$ samples, with $n_i\gg \ell, h$. usually} Finally, we compute the average MAE over \rev{the extracted sequences from the} five folds, obtaining the results shown in Table~\ref{tbl:compare}.
 As we can see from Table~\ref{tbl:compare}, the encoder-decoder architecture (EncDec) achieves the best performance for each considered prediction horizon in both the labeled and unlabeled experiments.
 The ATTN aggregation mechanism (see Section~\ref{sec:encdec}) outperforms both the MAX and AVG aggregation functions; intuitively, the reason of this behavior can be found in the increased flexibility of ATTN~\eqref{eq:combine} to learn spatio-temporal relationships among \textit{all} input states and output states.

 Comparing the results obtained with labeled and unlabeled training data, we can see that deep learning-based models are able to leverage the high-level pattern descriptor better and achieve better prediction, as opposed to linear regression.
 Moreover, the MAE of labeled neural models with prediction horizon of $3$ hours is shown to be around half of the error obtained using unlabeled input data.
 We also note that the high-level pattern information is especially important for long-term prediction.
 Indeed, while both unlabeled EncDec and MLP achieve reasonable prediction performance in the short term, for longer time horizons, not using the motion pattern descriptor makes the prediction performance degenerate quickly.